Fiat Chrysler's Marchionne dies, shares dive on profit slide

 FCA has yet to make any significant inroads in China.

-In Marchionne's June plan, FCA pledged to boost production of sport utility vehicles and invest in electric and hybrid cars to double operating profit by 2022.
-It unveiled bold targets for Jeep, FCA's profit engine.
+In Marchionne's June plan, FCA pledged to boost production of sport utility vehicles and invest in electric and hybrid cars as part of a plan to double operating profit by 2022.
+It also unveiled fresh bold targets for Jeep, FCA's profit engine.

+The auto industry has lost one of its strongest protagonists for mergers and acquisitions at a time when strategic alliances with technology companies are increasingly supplanting transformational mergers between traditional carmakers.

+Manley said on Wednesday that his mandate was to deliver the 2022 strategy as "a strong and independent FCA" but added the group would remain "flexible" about any deal opportunities.

+In the absence of a partner, Manley needs to show FCA can keep churning out profits on its own, even as emissions rules tighten, SUV competition intensifies and worries over potential U.S. emissions fines abound.
+FCA is also heavily reliant on North America just as that market is expected to come off its peaks.

-The future appears less clear at Ferrari, which Marchionne had been due to lead until 2021.
+The future appears less clear at Ferrari, which Marchionne had been due to lead until 2021 and where a new mid-term strategy was supposed to be unveiled in September.

 TRIBUTES PAID

-Tributes arrived from industry figures and politicians worldwide, praising his perseverance, hard negotiating skills and candor.
+Tributes arrived from industry figures and politicians worldwide, praising his perseverance, hard negotiating skills and candour.

-Marchionne resurrected one of Italy's biggest corporate names and revitalized Chrysler, succeeding where the U.S. company's two previous owners - Mercedes parent Daimler and private equity group Carberus - both failed.
+Marchionne resurrected one of Italy's biggest corporate names and revitalised Chrysler, succeeding where the U.S. company's two previous owners - Mercedes parent Daimler and private equity group Carberus - failed.

 "Sergio Marchionne was one of the most respected leaders in the industry whose creativity and bold determination helped to restore Chrysler to financial health and grow Fiat Chrysler into a profitable global automaker," said Ford Motor Co Executive Chairman Bill Ford Jr.

-Daimler Chief Executive Dieter Zetsche in a post on Linkedin said, "The auto industry has lost a real giant.
+Daimler Chief Executive Dieter Zetsche said in a post on Linkedin: "The auto industry has lost a real giant.
 And many of us have lost a very dear friend: Sergio Marchionne."

 A tough negotiator known for getting his way, in 2005 Marchionne forced GM to pay Fiat $2 billion not to exercise an option to sell its auto division to the U.S. carmaker - a move that may not have helped his later merger overtures.